-Moqtada Al Sadr himself became more politically visible and active since he returned to Iraq on January 5, 2011.
-Since his return, he has given numerous speeches that, among other themes, insisted on full implementation of a planned U.S. withdrawal by the end of 2011.
-Sadr has also issued statements opposing the awarding of Iraqi energy contracts to American firms and called on his followers to protest the failure of the Maliki government to improve public services.
+Moqtada Al Sadr himself became more politically visible and active since he returned to Iraq, from his studies in Iran, on January 5, 2011.
+After his return, he gave numerous speeches that, among other themes, insisted on full implementation of a planned U.S. withdrawal by the end of 2011.
+Sadr has also called on his followers to protest the failure of the Maliki government to improve public services.
 Sadr's position on the U.S. withdrawal appeared so firm that, in an April 9, 2011, statement, he threatened to reactivate his Mahdi Army militia if U.S. forces remained in Iraq beyond the December 31, 2011, deadline.
-Despite his indication in a May 13, 2011, sermon in Najaf that he might withdraw this threat if there were a strong consensus among the other blocs that U.S. troops should stay,19 his followers conducted a large march in Baghdad on May 26, 2011, against any extension of the U.S. requirements for retaining U.S. troops in Iraq beyond 2011.
+His followers conducted a large march in Baghdad on May 26, 2011, opposing any extension of the U.S. presence.
+The threats were considered pivotal to the Iraqi decision not to retain U.S. troops in Iraq beyond 2011.

 Sadr's threats against U.S. forces were considered not idle.
 In June and July 2011, U.S. officials accused pro-Sadr or Sadr-offshoot Shiite militias for an elevated level of U.S. troop deaths in June 2011 (14 killed, the highest in any month in over one year).
 These militias operate under names including Asa'ib Ahl al- Haq (AAH, League of the Righteous), Khata'ib Hezbollah (Hezbollah Battalions), and Promised Day Brigade.
 U.S. officials have accused Iran of arming the militias with upgraded rocket-propelled munitions, possibly in an effort to ensure a full U.S. withdrawal and to claim credit for forcing that withdrawal.
 U.S. officials reportedly requested that the ISF act against these militias and prevail on Iran to stop aiding the militias.
 Press reports and U.S. commander comments in August and September 2011 suggested the strategy had, at least temporarily, succeeded in reducing Shiite attacks on U.S. forces in Iraq.
-However, outgoing Joint Chiefs of Staff Chairman Mike Mullen testified before the Senate Armed Services Committee that Iran was providing the militias with increasingly capable Improvised Rocket Assisted Munitions (IRAM's) and that the United States would act against the militias if they act against U.S. forces.
+However, outgoing Joint Chiefs of Staff Chairman Mike Mullen testified before the Senate Armed Services Committee that Iran was providing the militias with increasingly capable Improvised Rocket Assisted Munitions (IRAMs) and that the United States would act against the militias if they act against U.S. forces.